San Vittore del Lazio

 Italy is divided into five geographical areas: North-West, North-East, Centre, South, and Islands.
 Italy is further divided into 20 regions, with the Lazio Region being in Central Italy—thus San Vittore del Lazio. roughly translates as “Saint Victor of the Lazio Region.”

-The Lazio Region has five provinces: Frosinone, Latina, Rieti, Viterbo, and the Metropolitan City of Rome Capital.
+The Lazio Region currently has five provinces: Frosinone, Latina, Rieti, Viterbo, and the Metropolitan City of Rome Capital.
 However, the top of Pat’s birth certificate says Province of Caserta and the District of Sora.
-By royal decree on December 6, 1926, the district of Sora—historically belonging to the former province of Caserta—became part of the Province of Frosinone, which explains the change in province following Pat’s birth in 1905..
+This is because in 1927 the town was transferred from the province of Caserta to the newly formed province of Frosinone under Fascist reforms, reflecting Italy's centralization efforts.
+This explains the change in province following Pat’s birth in 1905..

 We did find one grave for an Elvira Bonaventura.
 While Pat’s mother died in America, it may have been a relative.
 This photo is on the footpath back to the city (looking back toward the graveyard).
 The stone enclosure was built to house a Madonna.